projectglow/glow/README.md

 ## Testing code on a Databricks cluster

-To test your changes on a Databricks cluster, you'll need to build and install the Python and Scala artifacts.
+To test your changes on a Databricks cluster, build and install Python and Scala artifacts.

 To build an uber jar (Glow + dependencies) with your changes: